Spencer Convenient Healthcare, LLC, Spencer

 Carol did some research before opening her business, utilizing the services of the MBA Health Group from Vermont to perform a feasibility study and market analysis of Spencer and its surrounding area.
 She needed to know if there was an adequate population to support the clinic and a definite need for this type of clinic.
 When those studies indicated that it was feasible for a clinic like this to exist in Northwest Iowa, Carol’s next step was to visit the Iowa Small Business Development Center (SBDC) at Iowa Lakes Community College for assistance in developing a business plan and financial projections.

-Carol and John worked with Kelly McCarty, regional director of the SBDC, for five months before approaching a local financial institution and a local revolving loan fund to secure the necessary funds to equip and operate the clinic.
+Carol and her husband, John, worked with Kelly McCarty, regional director of the SBDC, for five months before approaching a local financial institution and a local revolving loan fund to secure the necessary funds to equip and operate the clinic.
 The Lewallens were successful in getting the necessary bank financing, plus a loan from the local revolving loan fund.
 They also injected a considerable amount of their own funds into the business.

 Carol and John both agree that the assistance of the Small Business Development Center was very beneficial in developing their business plan, working through the financial projections and understanding the loan process.
 Carol says, “We are grateful for the SBDC help and we know we can go back to the SBDC for more assistance and feedback whenever we need it.”